The lessons on this page will show you how to set up your classes, enroll your students, check your students’ scores, and organize your scores report.

 - Drop modules that you don’t want your students to do.

 - Set dates to your assignments.

-- Setting Up your classes and registering your students
+- Setting up your classes and enrolling your students

 - Giving your students assignments